julietnpn/farm_nrcs/conventions/NRCS/cema216/index.md

 ## Purpose

-CEMA 216 Soil Tests are used to represent the act of collecting a soil sample, sending it to a soil testing lab, receiving test results back, and ~~storing data for future reference.~~ sending the data to the Soil Health Division for reporting.
+CEMA 216 Soil Tests are used to represent the act of collecting a soil sample, sending it to a soil testing lab, receiving test results back, and sending the data to the Soil Health Division for reporting.

 ## Specification